emmagraham/STAT540-UBC.github.io/subpages/assignments.md

 ## Homework
+You will have three individual assignments and one group project:

+- One practice assignment (5 pts)
+- One paper review (5 pts)
+- One statistics homework (30 pts)
+- Group project (60 pts) which contains multiple parts.

 For help on your homework mechanics, please see this list of [assignment tips](assignment_tips.html)

 ### STAT 540 Homework Submission Instructions